 Not Included:

-• First Breakfast & Last Day Lunch
+• First Breakfast & last day lunch

-• Huayna Picchu or Montaña entrances
+• Huayna Picchu or Machu Picchu Mountain entrance tickets

-Additional hikes after the Machu Picchu tour:
+Additional hikes after Machu Picchu :

-Full itinerary of Huchuy Qosqo + Short Inca Trail
+Itinerary of Huchuy Qosqo + Short Inca Trail

 Day 1: Cusco – Tambomachay – Kenko Village

-• Distance: 10 km/8.1 miles
+• Hiking Distance: 10 km / 8.1 miles

 • Duration: 6 hours

-• Meals: lunch, dinner (Breakfast not included)
+• Meals: Lunch, and dinner (Breakfast not included)

 • Accommodation: Camping